 Frankly speaking, I am proud to be an older white heterosexual male.
 Since the founding of the United States in 1776, white heterosexual males spearheaded the western expansion of America and were chiefly responsible for its military and economic progress.

 As rugged individualists in the 1800s, white heterosexual males were also responsible for helping the United States acquire and settle Alaska, Hawaii, South Pacific islands, and the Philippines outside of the continental U.S.

-In this hub, I lay out eleven pet peeves which have annoyed me for some time.
+In this article, I lay out eleven pet peeves which have annoyed me for some time.

 1. Political Correctness

 Political correctness may be thought of as language, policies, or measures which don't want to offend or disadvantage any certain group of people in society.
-In essence it is upholding a social taboo against language and attitudes that one could call bigoted.
-For example, when Donald Trump calls some women fat and homely, he is considered being bigoted.
+In essence, it is upholding a social taboo against language and attitudes that one could call bigoted.
+For example, when Donald Trump calls some women fat and homely, he is considered to be bigoted.
 Because the President of the United States doesn't want to offend Muslims, he will not say that ISIS has engaged in genocide.
 I hated political correctness when I was teaching in Thailand.
-Instead of writing that a student was failing in his course work, I had to say that he so she needed improvement.
-Political correctness has definitely gone too far in dictating what we can say and not say.
+Instead of writing that a student was failing in his coursework, I had to say that he so she needed improvement.
+Political correctness has gone too far in dictating what we can say and not say.

 2. Affirmative Action